alexpolt/alexpolt.github.io/src/index-gfx.md

 * [Shader Tricks: Retrieving Triangle Location and Edges in Pixel Shader and More](shader.html)

-  There are cases when we need full triangle info in a pixel shader and I describe the easy and cheap way of getting it.
+  There are cases when we need full triangle info in a pixel shader and I describe the easy and cheap way of getting it (demo included).
 Also talk about using partial derivatives for peeking into another shader and non perspective interpolation in WebGL.

 * [Conway's Game of Life in One Pixel Shader](game-of-life.html)